fd-2025/OsmAnd-submodules/README.md

 I don't recall creating or populating `config.toml`.
 Information about it is [here][6].

-You will need plenty of free disk space for the runner to complete.
-I think about 75gb at least with the opengl core.
+You will need plenty of free disk space (about 75 GB) for the runner to complete, if you are building all flavours (the `fat` build).
+If you are only building a single flavour (for example `arm64`), the required disk space is much lower, around 28 GB should be sufficient.

 ## Local Build

 Using the running to test builds is painful as it runs from clean each time and prevents you inspecting the filesystem afterwards.
 Building locally can also be difficult due to environment constraints (e.g. Arch Linux has too recent a g++ version, and setting up an alternative needs chroot).

-See the `docker` directory for a Docker environment where the build can run.
+See the `docker` directory for a Docker environment where the build can run, to make the build process easier.

 [4]: https://gitlab.com/fdroid/wiki/-/wikis/Continuous-Integration-(CI)/Running-self-hosted-GitLab-CI-Runner
 [5]: https://docs.gitlab.com/ee/ci/runners/configure_runners.html